kubevela/kubevela/design/vela-core/route.md

 It's required and will be used to generate mTLS secrets.

 Route Trait designed to be compatible with different ingress controller implementations, the `provider` field will allow you to give a specified ingress controller type.
+The `ingressClass` field will allow you to set the ingressClass.
 Currently, only nginx-ingress is supported.

 The `tls` field allow you to specify a TLS for this route with an IssuerName, the IssuerName pointing to an [Issuer Object](https://cert-manager.io/docs/concepts/issuer/) created by cert-manager.
 Cert-manager and ingress controller will handle certificate creation and binding.